Expert nutrition support

 Do I need a referral?

 You don’t need a referral to work with us, however you’ll need a referral if you want to claim rebates from Medicare.
-We suggest making an appointment* with your GP to discuss your eligibility for an Eating Disorder Plan (EDP).
-An EDP will allow you to claim a rebate for up to 20 sessions.
-If you’re not eligible for an EDP, you might be eligible for a Chronic Disease Management Plan.
+We suggest making an appointment* with your GP to discuss your eligibility for an Eating Disorder Treatment Plan.
+An EDTP will allow you to claim a rebate for up to 20 sessions.
+If you’re not eligible for an EDTP, you might be eligible for a Chronic Condition Management Plan.

 *Please book a longer appointment